The New Science of the Trades.

 Five trades.
 Five scientific frontiers.
 One convergence point.

-What follows is a mapping of the applied science inside five of the most economically critical skilled trades — what underpins each field today, and what is entering it as AI infrastructure, energy transition, and advanced manufacturing reshape the American economy.
+What follows is a mapping of the applied science inside five of the most economically critical skilled trades — the scientific foundation of each field today, and the new technical demands entering each as AI infrastructure, energy systems, and advanced manufacturing reshape the American economy.

 These are not projections.
 The science described here is already present on job sites, in hiring specifications, and in the salary premiums being paid to workers who command it.